bicentennial curriculum initiative

 Our Bicentennial is an occasion to honor and explore the importance of education to Maine’s historic, present and future success.
-During 2019 and 2020, teachers, administrators, students and communities will be involved in activities and courses that spark inquiry into our past, examine our present-day challenges, and help guide our progress towards meeting the educational needs of the future.
+Teachers, administrators, students and communities are involved in activities and courses all year long that spark inquiry into our past, examine our present-day challenges, and help guide our progress towards meeting the educational needs of the future.

 SIX CORE OUTCOMES

 The BCI is designed to support communities and educators in achieving the six core outcomes listed below:

 - Allow our citizens—especially our youngest ones—to come together to envision a successful and prosperous future for themselves and the state as a whole;

 - Include the challenges experienced, and contributions made by, a diversity of the people—racial/tribal, geographic, gender, and socioeconomic—who make Maine what it is today;